This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium bowl, use an electric hand mixer to beat the egg white on high until foamy, about 20 seconds.
+• Beat the egg white with an electric hand mixer on high until foamy, about 20 seconds.

 • Mix the sugar, cornstarch, and cream of tartar in a small bowl.

-• Gradually add this sugar mixture to the egg white, beating at medium speed.
-Then switch to high speed and continue beating until the mixture forms stiff peaks and looks thick and glossy, around 10 minutes.
+• Gradually add the sugar mixture to the egg white while beating on medium speed.
+Increase to high and beat until stiff peaks form and the meringue is thick and glossy, about 10 minutes.

-• Briefly beat in the vanilla and lemon juice, just for 10 seconds.
+• Briefly mix in the vanilla and lemon juice for 10 seconds.

-• Spoon the meringue onto a parchment-lined baking sheet.
-Use a spoon to create a slight indent in the center, ensuring the edges are a bit higher.
-This creates space for the whipped cream.
-You can smooth the edges or leave them as is for a rustic, free-form look.
+• Shape the meringue on a parchment-lined baking sheet, creating a slight indent in the center for the whipped cream.
+Smooth the edges or leave them rustic.

-• Bake the meringue in the preheated oven for 1 hour.
-Turn off the oven and let it cool inside for another hour without opening the oven door.
+• Bake for 1 hour, then turn off the oven and let it cool inside for another hour without opening the door.

-• For the whipped cream, beat the heavy cream, sugar, and vanilla extract with an electric mixer on medium speed or balloon whisk until soft peaks form.
+• Make the whipped cream by beating the heavy cream, sugar, and vanilla on medium speed until soft peaks form.

-• Spoon the whipped cream over the top of the pavlova.
+• Spoon the whipped cream over the pavlova.

 Notes

-• You can make two small pavlovas by dividing the meringue into two circles on the baking sheet.
+• Make two small pavlovas.
+If you prefer, divide the meringue into two circles on the baking sheet instead of making one larger pavlova.

 Nutrition